AlecAivazis/redux-responsive/README.md

 ```

+When doing this, keep in mind that the responsive state enhancer only causes the
+responsive state to be recalculated when the browser actually transitions between
+states. **It does not recalculate on every resize**.
+Therefore, you might also need
-For some of those attributes, you will need to add an additional event handler in order
+to add an event handler that recalculates the state at another time:
-to atrack the value.
-To do so, the event handler might look something like:

 ```es6
 // store.js